YourDataStories/Documentation/02.Components/01.welcome/02.installation-with-angularjs/docs.md

     category: docs
 ---

-The YDS Visualisation library depends on a number of trird party libraries such as AngularJS, Hicharts etc. Below you will find a complete list with its dependencies.
+The YDS Visualisation library depends on a number of third party libraries such as AngularJS, Hicharts etc. Below you will find a complete list with its dependencies.

 ##### List of required dependencies:

 + AngularJS (v1.4.7)
++ Angular Bootstrap (v2.1.3)
++ AngularJS Slider (v2.8.0)
-+ Bootstrap (v0.14.3)
++ Angular Bootstrap Checkbox
++ ng-text-truncate
-+ ag-Grid (v2.3.5)
++ ag-Grid (v3.3.3)
++ Highstock (v4.2.6)
-+ Highstock (v2.1.9)
++ Highstock exporting module (v4.2.6)
-+ Highmaps (v1.1.9)
++ Highmaps (v4.2.6)
++ Highcharts treemap module (v4.2.6)
++ Highcharts-more module (v4.2.6)
 + LeafletJS (v0.7.7)
 + UnderscoreJS (v1.8.3)
 + oclazyload (v1.0.8)
++ JSURL library by Sage
++ MD5 algorithm by Greg Holt

 >>>> For an unobstructive installation process, avoid to include lower versions of the aforementioned libraries.